ibm-cloud-docs/openshift/openshift_cli_ks_plugin.md

 <dd>The number of workers to create in each zone.
 This value is required, and must be 2 or greater.
 For more information, see [What is the smallest size cluster that I can make?](/docs/openshift?topic=openshift-faqs#smallest_cluster).</dd>

 <dt><code>--hardware <em>ISOLATION</em></code></dt>
-<dd>The level of hardware isolation for your worker node.
+<dd>Required: The level of hardware isolation for your worker node.
 Use `dedicated` if you want to have available physical resources that are dedicated to you only, or `shared` to allow physical resources to be shared with other IBM customers.
 The default is `shared`.
-For bare metal flavors, specify `dedicated`.
-This value is required.</dd>
+For bare metal flavors, specify `dedicated`.</dd>

 <dt><code>--disable-disk-encrpyt</code></dt>
 <dd>Specifies that the disk is not encrypted.
 The default value is <code>false</code>.</dd>

 <dt><code>-l, --label <em>KEY1=VALUE1</em></code></dt>
-<dd>Apply key-value labels to each worker node in the worker pool.
-To specify multiple labels, use multiple flags, such as `-l key1=value1 -l key2=value2`.
-This value is optional.</ul></dd>
+<dd>Optional: Apply key-value labels to each worker node in the worker pool.
+To specify multiple labels, use multiple flags, such as `-l key1=value1 -l key2=value2`.</ul></dd>

 <dt><code><strong>--entitlement cloud_pak</strong></code></dt>
 <dd>Include this flag only if you use this cluster with an [IBM Cloud Pak&trade;](/docs/openshift?topic=openshift-openshift_cloud_paks) that has an {{site.data.keyword.openshiftshort}} entitlement.
 When you specify the number of workers (`--size-per-zone`) and flavor (`--flavor`), make sure to specify only the number and size of worker nodes that you are entitled to use in [IBM Passport Advantage](https://www.ibm.com/software/passportadvantage/index.html){: external}.
 After creation, your worker pool does not charge you the {{site.data.keyword.openshiftshort}} license fee for your entitled worker nodes.<p class="important">Do not exceed your entitlement.
 Keep in mind that your OpenShift Container Platform entitlements can be used with other cloud providers or in other environments.
 To avoid billing issues later, make sure that you use only what you are entitled to use.
 For example, you might have an entitlement for the OCP licenses for two worker nodes of 4 CPU and 16 GB memory, and you create this worker pool with two worker nodes of 4 CPU and 16 GB memory.
 You used your entire entitlement, and you cannot use the same entitlement for other worker pools, cloud providers, or environments.</p></dd>

 <dt><code>-q</code></dt>
-<dd>Do not show the message of the day or update reminders.
-This value is optional.</dd>
+<dd>Optional: Do not show the message of the day or update reminders.</dd>

 <dt><code>--output json</code></dt>
-<dd>Prints the command output in JSON format.
-This value is optional.</dd>
+<dd>Optional: Prints the command output in JSON format.</dd>
 </dl>

 **Example**: